MVC

 - Models are the cook

-Move our data into a separate filemkdir models
+Move our data into a separate file#

-- Put your fruits variable in there
+mkdir modelstouch models/fruits.js- Put your fruits variable in there

-const fruits = [ { name: "apple", color: "red", readyToEat: true, }, { name: "pear", color: "green", readyToEat: false, }, { name: "banana", color: "yellow", readyToEat: true, },];
+fruits | -> models (folder) | -> fruits.js (file) | -> node_modules (folder) | -> package-lock.json (file) | -> package.json (file) | -> server.js (file)const fruits = [ { name: "apple", color: "red", readyToEat: true, }, { name: "pear", color: "green", readyToEat: false, }, { name: "banana", color: "yellow", readyToEat: true, },];- We now require that file in the original

 server.js